 I suppose you could say I’m a classicist.
 I like the way the Old Masters painted.
 Particularly artists like Johannes Vermeer, who sometimes took months to complete a single painting.

-I’m a classicist with writing, too.
+I’m a classicist when it comes to writing, too.
 I enjoy storytelling the way it used to be done.
 Pictures painted with words.
-I suppose that should be no surprise, given my ‘day job’ as a painter of horses.
+I suppose that should be no surprise, given my day job as a painter of horses.